One Village One Family

 - Work collaboratively with other village members, the Homeless Gear team and other service providers

-- Possess a strong desire to build relationships with the families they serve
+- Possess a strong desire to build relationships with individuals experiencing homelessness

 - Be encouraging, trustworthy, reliable, patient, nonjudgmental, flexible, relaxed, tactful, resourceful, calm and assertive